bhaskarsingh962/java-notes/01_basicLanguage/12_string.md

    a == b         --> true   (same reference in pool) a == c         --> false  (different objects) a.equals(c)    --> true   (same content)

+## why it happence
+## 🔹 What is String Pool?

+In Java, String is a special class because it is immutable.

+To optimize memory, Java maintains a special memory area called the String Constant Pool (SCP) inside the heap.

+Whenever you create a string literal like:

+String str1 = "bhaskar";

+Java checks if that string already exists in the pool:

+✅ If it exists → the same object reference is reused.

+❌ If it does not exist → a new object is created in the pool.

+## importent
+## 🔹 Interview Note (Short Answer):

+String Pool is a memory optimization technique where Java stores string literals.

+"bhaskar" is stored once in the pool, and reused when needed.

+str1 == str2 → true for literals (because they share same object).

+With new String(), == → false (different objects), but .equals() → true.

+## 🔹 Important Interview Point

+All string literals (inside double quotes) are stored in the String Pool, which is inside the Heap.

+If you use
+## new String("aman"), then:

+A new object is created inside Heap (outside the pool).

+But "aman" (the literal) will still go to the pool.

+Example:

 String str = "Hello";